 We also collect information to better understand how visitors use our website and to present timely, relevant information to them.

-The information that we collect about you will only be used lawfully (in accordance with the General Data Protection Regulation 2018).
-DUET diabetes Ltd has sought and received assurances that all data is stored and processed where ‘adequacy of protection’ or specific certification is in place as defined by The GDPR 2018.
+The information that we collect about you will only be used lawfully (in accordance with the The Data Protection Act (2018)).
+DUET diabetes Ltd has sought and received assurances that all data is stored and processed where ‘adequacy of protection’ or specific certification is in place as defined by The Data Protection Act (2018), the UK General Data Protection Regulation (UK GDPR) and The Privacy and Electronic Communications Regulations (PECR).

 What data we gather/hold